mars0i/masonclj/example/README.md

 von Neumann neighborhood (right, left, up, down) or in its Moore neighborhood (also includes diagonally adjacent cells).
-Notice it takes two steps to reach a diagonally adjacent cell with a von Neumann neighborhood, and one step will move agents farther in a diagonal direction than horizontally or vertically with a Moore neighborhood.
+Notice it takes two steps to reach a diagonally adjacent cell with a von Neumann neighborhood, but one step will move agents farther in a diagonal direction than horizontally or vertically with a Moore neighborhood.
 The neighborhood structure make a big difference in some models, and can produce artifactual effects.
 J. McKenzie Alexander's book *The